-Hello, my name is Jane Dawber, CYA Recreational Soccer Director.
+Hello, my name is Ryan Quinn, CYA Recreational Soccer Director.
 Thank you for volunteering to coach in CYA this season.
 So the Age Group Coordinator, your child, or your spouse convinced you that coaching your kid would be fun.
 They were correct.
 It is fun and you will get to know your child and their friends in a totally different way.
 The kid who came to your house that was so shy may never stop talking to you.
 You will walk into school and suddenly half your child’s class starts frantically waving to get your attention and you hear one proud kid say “that’s my coach.”
 You will get in the car with your child for a long car ride and realize there is one more thing in common for the two of you to talk about.

 For our coaches to have as much success on the field as possible, we have created sample session plans for the season.
 We highly encourage the coaches to use these session plans with their teams or to use them as a guideline when planning their own sessions.